 The coordination of the DMA with other regulatory frameworks will be crucial to ensure consistency and avoid conflicts.
 The DMA is designed to complement existing regulations, such as GDPR, rather than replace them.
 The European Commission, responsible for enforcing the DMA, will work closely with other regulatory bodies, including national competition and data protection authorities, to ensure harmonization and coordination.
 Regular consultations and cooperation mechanisms will be established to exchange information, align enforcement actions, and address any overlaps or inconsistencies between the DMA and other regulatory frameworks.

-When did the DMA come into effect?
+When did the DMA regulation come into effect?

 In December 2020, the Commission proposed the legislation, which was agreed upon by the European Parliament and the Council in March 2022.
-The law entered into force in November 2022 and became applicable in May 2023.
+The DMA law entered into effect in November 2022 and became applicable in May 2023.
 Companies designated as gatekeepers have 6 months time to comply with the requirements and obligations of the DMA.

 How to get ready for the DMA?